-Our school year started off with many excited children eager to return to their classes and engage in their work after being in lockdown the year before.
+As usual our school year started off with many excited children eager to return to their classes and engage in their work after being on an extended holiday break over the Christmas period.
 The school was now filled with the noise of children going about their day and enjoying being back in the classrooms.
-We welcomed all our new families to our school with our annual Meet the Teacher night, however we had to implement a few COVID safe practices to align with the current regulations.
-Each parent had the opportunity to meet the class teachers and other parents.
-They were able to gain an understanding of the daily routine, the activities in the room and get all their questions answered.
+We welcomed all our new families to our school with our annual Meet the Teacher night, which provided parents with a detailed rundown of what their child's day will look like as they start in their new classes.
+Each parent had the opportunity to meet the class teachers and other parents and get all their questions answered by our dedicated team.

-As Term One progressed, with our COVID safe practices in place, we held our annual

-Open Day in March where perspective parents are given a tour of our school.
-Kindergarten held their annual High Tea for their parents, had several excursion and classes resumed to a somewhat normal capacity with staff ensuring our cohorts were not mixing.
+As Term One progressed, the new children and families settled in well.
+We held our annual Open Day in March where perspective parents were given a tour of our school.
+Our Kindergarten class held their annual High Tea for their parents and also had the opportunity to go out into the community for excursions.